-Clients who are rated #1 and #2 (employable) will be referred to the WDD Appointment for their workfare assignment as usual.
-During the WDD Appointment, WDD will ask of the attendees if they are interested in the vocational training and other services provided by WDD.
+Clients who are rated #1 (employable) will be referred to the Evaluation Session for their workfare assignment as usual.
+At the end of the Evaluation Session, WDD will ask of the attendees if they are interested in attending the WDD Orientation to hear about vocational training and other services provided by WDD.